-I am taking my hands behind my head.
-I am going to bring those elbows back and I am going to tighten up that mid back and then relaxing.
-Once again, hold it for 5 seconds.
-So these steps are sitting nice and tall with hands behind head then opening up bringing the elbows back and working and tightening up that mid back area and shoulder blade area and then relaxing.
+I am moving my hands behind my head.
+I will pull those elbows back, and I will tighten up that mid-back before relaxing.
+Once again, hold this position for 5 seconds.
+So, these steps are sitting nice and tall with your hands behind your head, then opening up by bringing the elbows back, tightening up the mid-back and shoulder blade areas, then relaxing.

-With bring the hand behind the back and bring the elbow back, we are once again stretching out that front of the chest but now we are kind of targeting stretching the lat muscle in a different way with the arm being in different position.
-And then we’re also targeting those three muscles in the mid back that we need to work on when it relates to activation, endurance and strength of that muscle in order to overcome that rounded shoulders.
+By bringing your hands behind your head and pulling your elbows back, we are once again stretching out the front of the chest, but now we are also targeting the lat muscles differently, with the arms being in a different position.
+We’re also targeting those three muscles in the mid-back that we need to work on when it relates to activation, endurance, and strength needed to overcome rounded shoulders.

-I’m going through that mid back tightener from the side.
-So nice and tall, hands behind the head opening up, hold it for 5 seconds and then relaxing.
+I’m going through that mid-back tightener from the side.
+So, nice and tall, hands behind the head, opening up, holding it for 5 seconds, and then relaxing.

 Mid Back Tightener (Side view)